ManicJamie/speedruncompy/README.md

 Note that this uses the API in the same way as [https://speedrun.com].
 The v2 API does not currently accept the Bearer token the v1 API can use - but v2 is also not half-broken, and contains most of the new features SRC has added over the years.

-When working with auth, it is recommended to construct your own `SpeedrunComPy` object rather than use the default:
+When working with auth, it is recommended to construct your own `SpeedrunClient` object rather than use the default:

 ```python
 import os